jellyfin/jellyfin.org/docs/general/server/notifications.md

 ## Services

 Notifications can be sent using different services depending on what kind of integration you want.
-Jellyfin will show notifications on the dashboard by default, but you can install alternative services on the **Plugins** page.
+Jellyfin will show notifications in the dashboard by default, but you can install alternative services on the **Plugins** page.
 Most services will require additional configuration but can be extremely useful for those who want instant updates for activity on their server.

 ## Configuration